 - Social or emotional development: how children start to understand who they are, what they are feeling and what to expect when interacting with others

-If you sense a developmental delay in your child, surface your concerns to your child’s primary care provider (PCP) immediately.
-Your child’s PCP will assess your child through a developmental screening and engage the right specialists and support, as needed, to optimize early intervention.
+If you sense a developmental delay in your child, share your concerns with your child’s primary care provider (PCP) immediately.
+Your child’s PCP will assess your child through a developmental screening and engage the right specialists and support, as needed, to optimize early intervention for a diagnosed developmental disability.

 Benefits of Early Intervention

-“Early intervention” describes services and support that help babies and toddlers (from birth to three years of age, in most cases) with developmental delays or disabilities.
+“Early intervention” describes services and support that help a baby or toddler (from birth to three years of age, in most cases) with a developmental disability or delay.
 Early intervention may include speech therapy, physical therapy, behavioral health support and other types of medical services based on the needs of the child and family.

 According to the CDC, intervention is likely to be more effective when it is provided earlier in life because: